fermyon/developer/content/spin/quickstart.md

 Hello, Fermyon
 ```

-Note: The `curl` output may vary based on which language SDK you use.
+> The `curl` output may vary based on which language SDK you use.

 Congratulations!
 You just created, built and ran your first Spin application!